-Combining our fresh Omega Cure® oil with melatonin started as an experiment of curiosity triggered some unexpected results, much like the development of penicillin or medical x-rays.
+Combining our fresh Omega Cure® oil with melatonin started as an experiment of curiosity that triggered some unexpected results, much like the development of penicillin or medical x-rays.
 I had been working for a long time on finding additional ways to protect Omega Cure during the initial stage of processing the oil.
 What resulted was perhaps the most exciting discovery I’ve encountered in my long medical career – the synergy between melatonin and omega-3.

 The science behind these two substances is fascinating.
 Thousands of clinical trials and research papers explore melatonin and omega-3 each in their own right, but there is also a small body of literature that points to their relationship.
-The more you read, the more apparent it becomes: Melatonin and omega-3 not only potentiate important each other, they are also important for protecting one of the key cell structures, the mitochondria, from damage.
+The more you read, the more apparent it becomes: Melatonin and omega-3 not only potentiate each other, but are also important for protecting one of the key cell structures, the mitochondria, from damage.

 Why do we care about the mitochondria?
 Because the mitochondria are the powerhouse of the cell, and perhaps one of the most important factors in determining aging and our proneness to disease.

 Before we discuss what the combination of melatonin and omega-3 can do for mitochondria, it’s important to review how melatonin interacts with omega-3.
 This is, after all, what first drew me to experiment with adding melatonin to Omega Cure.

 Melatonin is known as one of the most powerful antioxidants because it works in both lipid- and water-based substances.
 It has the ability to cross the blood-brain barrier and enter into the central nervous system (1).
 In addition, melatonin generates a series of metabolites that have added antioxidant properties.

 In the body, melatonin protects the omega-3 fatty acids from lipid peroxidation, a process in which free radicals attack and damage the molecules.
 If the omega-3 fatty acid becomes damaged, it is prevented from carrying out its cell membrane function.
 During lipid peroxidation, the omega-3 molecule may also break down into harmful byproducts.
 This is why lipid peroxidation is implicated in a number of diseases such as atherosclerosis, Alzheimer’s disease, asthma, Parkinson’s disease, kidney damage, preeclampsia, and more (2).